 His responsibilities as Associate Department Head included advising students, planning the teaching schedule, training and assigning Teaching Assistants, overseeing the undergraduate curriculum, meeting with prospective students, and placing incoming students into mathematics courses.
-He is currently the advisor of Junior and Senior mathematics majors.

 He was one of the early participants in the Carnegie Mellon campus in Qatar.
 In 2004 he developed a mathematics assessment for applicants and interviewed prospective students for the first entering class.
 In the Spring of 2005, he taught Concepts of Mathematics, and in the Fall of 2007 he taught Graph Theory there.
 He has also taught in the Summer College Preview Program for high school students in 2007, 2008, and 2009.